-Query fields are always optional and, with very few exceptions, the default value is No. In the Copy command form, [Overwrite ok?] and [Confirm each?] are query fields (see Figure 1-4).
+Query fields are always optional and, with very few exceptions, the default value is No. In the Copy command form, [Overwrite ok?] and [Confirm each?] are query fields (see Figure 2-2).

-How to Issue a Command
+Issuing a Command

-The procedure for issuing commands is always the same, as described in the following steps:
+The procedure for issuing commands is described in the following steps: